techidaily/site-win11-tips/source/_posts/reviving-your-pubg-saved-data-in-windows-1110.md

 5. After uninstalling, click**PUBG** in the**Library** tab and select**Install** to reinstall.
 ![The Install option in Epic Games](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/02/choose-install-location.jpg)

- Steam users can select to uninstall PUBG via the Control Panel, as covered in our guide for[uninstalling software in Windows 11](https://www.makeuseof.com/windows-11-different-ways-to-uninstall-software/) .
+ Steam users can select to uninstall PUBG via the Control Panel, as covered in our guide for [uninstalling software in Windows 11](https://www.makeuseof.com/windows-11-different-ways-to-uninstall-software/) .
 After removing PUBG, select that game within Steam’s**Library** tab and click**Install** .

 ## Tweak PUBG’s Game Settings Again